spyder-ide/spyder/doc/installation.rst

   .. note::

-     The minimal MacOS X version to run our dmg is Lion (10.7)
+     The minimal MacOS X version to run our dmg is Mavericks (10.9) since Spyder 2.3.5.
+Previous versions work on Lion (10.7) or higher.

 The hard way